Q. What is delinquency?

 Q. When can a juvenile be tried as an adult?

 A. When the juvenile commits a serious offense and it does not seem likely that he or she can be rehabilitated by age 19, that juvenile’s case may be “waived” (transferred) to the Superior Court Criminal Division for prosecution as an adult.
 This can be done at the request of the prosecutor only after hearing and approval by the Family Court.
 Once the Family Court waives jurisdiction, the case can be handled like any other adult case and is no longer part of the juvenile justice system.
 Waivers represent less than 1 of the cases handled by the juvenile courts.
-Waivers for more serious cases are automatic for 16 and 17 year olds, once a judge determines that the State has established probable cause.
+Waivers for more serious cases are automatic for 16 and 17-year-olds, once a judge determines that the State has established probable cause.

 Q. What is Family Court?

 A. The Family Division of Superior Court is much more than judges in courtrooms deciding cases.
-The family court handles all problems relating to family relationships, including child abuse, domestic violence, child support, custody, visitation and divorce cases.
-For juvenile cases involving criminal actions there are alternative ways to resolve less serious cases.
-These alternate ways are known as “diversion”, and are subject to screening guidelines administered by court intake staff.
-Two forms of diversion are juvenile conference committees and intake service conferences, both of which seek to reach agreements with parents or guardians as to what actions that the juvenile must undertake, including apology, restitution, and community service.
-If the case goes to hearing and is decided by a judge, a range of disposition actions are available, including probation, transferal of custody of the minor, oversight by the NJ Department of Children and Families (Div. of Child Protection and Permanency), fines, restitution, community service, participation in treatment programs for substance abuse, placement in a residential facility, postponement or suspension of a drivers license, and incarceration.
+The family court handles all problems relating to family relationships, including child abuse, domestic violence, child support, custody, visitation, and divorce cases.
+For juvenile cases involving criminal actions, there are alternative ways to resolve less serious cases.
+These alternate ways are known as “diversion” and are subject to screening guidelines administered by court intake staff.
+Two forms of diversion are juvenile conference committees and intake service conferences, both of which seek to reach agreements with parents or guardians as to what actions that the juvenile must undertake, including an apology, restitution, and community service.
+If the case goes to a hearing and is decided by a judge, a range of disposition actions are available, including probation, transferal of custody of the minor, oversight by the NJ Department of Children and Families (Div. of Child Protection and Permanency), fines, restitution, community service, participation in treatment programs for substance abuse, placement in a residential facility, postponement or suspension of a drivers license, and incarceration.